 Panelist: Kurt Harrison, Partner, Co-Head, Global Sustainability Practice, Russell Reynolds Associates

-Panelist: Gerald Johnson, Executive Vice President, Global Manufacturing, General Motors Company
+Panelist: Gerald Johnson, Executive Vice President, Global Manufacturing and Sustainability, General Motors Company

 Panelist: Sheryl Palmer, Chairman and Chief Executive Officer, Taylor Morrison Home Corporation